Lab Created Opals with Non-Directional Play-of-ColorSynthetic Opals & Lab Created Opals

 Lab Created Opals and Impregnated Synthetic Opal - Details and Description

 Coarse and Fine Crystalline Opals with a Non-Directional Pattern of Play-of-Color

-Based on various space experiments performed under microgravity, these opals are the world's first samples of homogeneously crystallized opals, also known as colloidal or photonic crystals.
-This type of lab created opal shows an intense play-of-color with an irregular, non-directional and polygonal pattern like natural opals, but without any cracks, inclusions or host rock (matrix).
+Based on various space experiments performed under microgravity, these lab created opals are the world's first samples of homogeneously crystallized opals, also known as colloidal or photonic crystals.
+This type of man-made opal shows an intense play-of-color with an irregular, non-directional and polygonal pattern like natural opals, but without any cracks, inclusions or host rock (matrix).

-These opals don't show a columnar pattern typical for opals grown by sedimentation.
+These lab opals don't show a columnar pattern typical for opals grown by sedimentation.
 Thus, an orientation of the opals prior cutting is not necessary anymore.

 Furthermore, in contrast to conventional impregnated synthetic opal the new preparation method by homogeneous crystallization allows a significant lower silica content.
-This makes the processing of the coarse and fine crystalline opals much easier and both types can be drilled, carved, sliced and cut by standard carbide tools.
+This makes the processing of the coarse and fine crystalline opals much easier and both opal types can be drilled, carved, sliced and cut by standard carbide tools.

-The non-directional and coarse-grained pattern with big crystallites of 2-3 mm make the synthetic impregnated opals an ideal material to cut colorful beads, teardrops and cabochons for jewelry.
+The non-directional and coarse-grained pattern with big crystallites make the lab created opals an ideal material to cut colorful beads, teardrops and cabochons for jewelry.
 But of course, the opals can be used also as inlays for musical instruments and furniture, as mosaic tiles or handle material for knives, brushes and other exclusive objects.
 Furthermore, the size of the opals allows carving of big objects and sulptures, solid opal rings and bangles.

 Be inspired by our Gallery of Rough and Cut Opals

 A special variety of our lab created opals are fine crystalline "Aurora Opals" with an impressive swirly or flame-like pattern of play-of-color.
-These opals are available in three bright different colors as opals with Green, Blue and Orange as dominant colors.
+These man-made opals are available in three bright different colors as opals with Green, Blue and Orange as dominant colors.
 More information: Aurora Opals